rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 256 SHA256:bXWRZCpppNWxXs8o1MyqFlmfO8aSG+nlgJrBM4j4+gE no comment (ED25519)
 ```

 Making the initial SSH connection from the client.
-The key fingerprint is being displayed an can be compared to the previously aquired one:
+The key fingerprint is being displayed and can be compared to the previously acquired one:

 ```bash
 [user@rocky ~]$ ssh user@rocky-vm.example.com